microsoft/Kusto-Query-Language/doc/schemamergeplugin.md

 ---
 title: schema_merge plugin - Azure Data Explorer
-description: This article describes schema_merge plugin in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 03/16/2020
+description: Learn how to use the schema_merge plugin to merge tabular schema definitions into a unified schema. ms.reviewer: alexans ms.topic: reference ms.date: 01/22/2023
 ---
 # schema_merge plugin

-Merges tabular schema definitions into unified schema.
+Merges tabular schema definitions into a unified schema.

 Schema definitions are expected to be in the format produced by the [`getschema`](./getschemaoperator.md) operator.